balancer-team/rando-js/README.md

 # Rando

 Rando is a tool for generating identifiers.
 By default `rando()` generates a cryptographically random, universally unique identifier with 22 characters and 128 bits of entropy.
-Options can be adjusted to fit a variety of project requirements.
+Options can be modified to fit a variety of project requirements.

 ### Install